cosmos/sdk-tutorials/docs/b9lab-processes.md

 When you are ready for a last internal QA review, initiate it with a similar procedure:

-1. Check the checkboxes on the Pull Request description accordingly to the review you want to request in the internal QA review section.
+1. Check the checkboxes on the Pull Request description according to the review you want to request in the internal QA review section.
 2. Make sure the QA reviewers are set up correctly:
    * Citlali (@CitMC) for language review.
 3. Remove the label `b9lab-external-review` and instead apply the label `b9lab-qa-review`.